 This no exam coverage provides full death benefit amount that you purchase on first day of the following month after you apply and make first payment.

 Whether you die by any disease, sickness, illness or by accidental means, your beneficiary would get the full amount of life insurance as soon as the policy is placed in force.

-For example, if there is a significant number of death claims at one time due to a catastrophic event, the insurance company can decrease the coverage amount for the entire group after the policy has been in force for 10 years.
+For example, if there is a significant number of death claims at one time due to a catastrophic event, the insurance company could terminate the Group.

 The bottom line is that this is a great option for you if you are significantly overweight and you need life insurance but don’t want to have an insurance exam, especially until you can lose weight and possibly qualify for better coverage!!

 Best No Exam Overweight Insurance Companies

-Companies like American Amicable, American National, Foresters, 5 Star and SBLI can be competitive if you don’t want to have a medical exam.
+Companies like American Amicable, American National, Foresters, Transamerica and SBLI can be competitive if you don’t want to have a medical exam.

 So if you intend to apply to a "no exam" insurance company, be honest about your actual height/weight at the time you apply.